Locally conformally Kahler manifolds admitting a holomorphic conformal flow: Introduction

 Compact LCK manifolds with potential are embeddable in Hopf manifolds, see \cite{_ov:MN_}.
 The existence of an automorphic potential leads to important topological restrictions on the fundamental group, see \cite{_OV_Top_Potential_} and \cite{_Kokarev_Kotschick:Fibrations_}.

 The class of compact complex manifolds admitting an LCK metric with potential is stable under small complex deformation (\cite[Theorem 2.6]{_OV:Potential_}).
 This statement should be considered as an LCK analogue of Kodaira's K\"ahler stability theorem.
-The only way (known to us) to construct LCK metrics on some non-Vaisman manifolds, such as the Hopf manifolds not admitting a Vaisman structure, is by deformation, applying the stability of automorphic potential under small deformations.
+It was the original way to construct LCK metrics on some non-Vaisman manifolds, such as the Hopf manifolds not admitting a Vaisman structure (\cite{GO}).

 In \cite{_OV_Automorphisms_}, it was shown that LCK manifolds with automorphic potential can be characterized in terms of existence of a particular subgroup of automorphisms.
 To state the result, we need to introduce the {\em weight bundle} $L\rightarrow M$ associed to the representation $\mathrm{GL}(2n,\R)\ni A\mapsto |\det A|^{1/n}$.
 It is endowed with the flat connection form $-\frac 12 \theta$, thus producing a local system.
 The holonomy of this local system is precisely the monodromy group of $M$.